 Donate Books, toys, clothes, electronics, household appliances, art, and accessories in good, resaleable condition.

-Where/How Although the 2019 event is over, keep an eye on the event page on EcoBank’s website or Facebook page for updates on the next collection drive.
+Where/How Due to COVID-19, EcoBank has suspended all volunteer activities.
+Keep an eye on the event page on EcoBank’s website or Facebook page for updates on the next collection drive.

 Started by a group of parents, School Kaki is a Facebook group for those looking to share used school-related items.
 It has also spawned a Telegram channel.
 No exchange of money is permitted, as it is not a charity, but a platform for sharing and giving.